RushikeshTupkar/Doctor-Referral-System/README.md

 * **Service** :

-  There are Frou Service class in this application.
+  There are Four Service class in this application.

     * DoctorService Class.
     * PatientService Class.